California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.

 “We proceeded for three hours on a good road; to the right were extensive swamps of bitumen which is called chapapote,” noted Franciscan Friar Juan Crespi, who accompanied the expedition led by Gaspar de Portola.

-“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” the friar added in his diary.
+The friar reported in his diary that members of the expedition, “debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes.”

 The Page Museum at the Rancho La Brea Tar Pits west of downtown Los Angeles on Wilshire Boulevard, is one of the world’s most famous sources of Ice Age fossils.
 Thanks to its local resource, the museum has uncovered and preserved the largest and most diverse assemblage of extinct plants and animals.

-Learn more Southern California oil history in Discovering Los Angeles Oilfields.
+Learn more Southern California petroleum history in Discovering Los Angeles Oilfields.

 West Coast Asphalt Pits